derekkraan/curl_req/README.md

 ### Supported Flags

-The follwing flags are supported in all directions (from Req, from cURL, to Req, to cURL)
+The following flags are supported in all directions (from Req, from cURL, to Req, to cURL)

 | Long         | Short | Limitation |
 | ---          | --- | --- |